SEN Information Report 2023-2024

-Parent Consultations are held each term to keep parents fully informed of their child’s progress and an annual report is written for each child in the Summer Term.
+Parent Consultations are held in the autumn and spring terms to keep parents fully informed of their child’s progress and an annual report is written for each child in the summer.
 Parents are involved in reviews of the Personal Support Plans (PSPs) and their views are sought at each opportunity to help support their child’s learning.

-Children are set homework regularly each week which will involve reading, spellings and at least one other piece of homework (from Year 1 to Year 6).
-Frequent daily bursts of reading and spelling practice is shown to have a positive impact on your child’s progress.
+Frequent daily bursts of reading, via the systematic synthetic phonics programme – Bug Club and spelling practice, using Essential Spellings is shown to have a positive impact on your child’s progress.
 Please ask your child’s class teacher if you would like more information about reading or spelling strategies to use with your child.
-There is a wealth of resources on our website about how to support your child, including the maths calculation policy, and recommended reading books by year group.
+There are resources on our website about how to support your child, including the maths calculation policy, and recommended reading books by year group.

-Curriculum maps are handed out at the beginning of each term so that you will know which topics will be covered.
-Parents are invited in to meet their child’s new teacher informally during Open Sessions and are invited to a class/year group assembly each year.
-We frequently post relevant curriculum information on our website, and we use the weekly newsletters to cascade useful ideas eg. a recommended weblinks, parents training courses.
+Our school website is another source of information where Curriculum overviews are available at the beginning of each term so that you will know which topics will be covered.
+Parents are welcomed in to meet their child’s new teacher informally during Open Sessions and are invited to a class/year group assembly each year.
+We post relevant curriculum information on our website, and the Head’s weekly newsletters cascade highly useful ideas and school information eg. recommended web links, parents training courses and online safety guidance.

-Informative evenings for parents are held on all aspects of their child’s education such as maths, reading, the Early Years Foundation Stage and eSafety.
-The Family Support Worker has access to a wide range of support from local agencies and services and is able to signpost parents effectively.
+The Family Support Work team has access to a wide range of support from local agencies and services and is able to signpost parents effectively.
 Support has ranged from behaviour support to helping your child to sleep.

 There are formal occasions during the school year such as Parent Consultations where parents are involved in discussions about their child’s education.
-However we have an ‘open door’ policy where parents are able to speak to their Class teacher by email or phone to pass on quick messages or pieces of information.
+We will always seek your permission first if a decision is made to involve outside agencies.
+However we have an ‘open door’ policy where parents are able to speak to their class teacher by email or phone to pass on quick messages or pieces of information.

 Working parents are able to telephone to arrange for a teacher to call them back or email if there is a particular issue they wish to discuss.
-Parents are represented on the school governing body and there is also a very active PTA in school.
+Parents are represented on the school governing body.

-We appreciate that changes to routine may be difficult for some children with SEN, so, where appropriate, we will also prepare the child for the trip by explaining what will happen, how they will be helped and remind them how to ask for help on the day.
+We appreciate that changes to routine may be difficult for some children with SEND, so, where appropriate, we will also prepare the child for the trip by explaining what will happen using at times ‘social stories’.
+This will detail how they will be helped and remind them how to ask for help on the day.

 The school can access an interpreter and arrange for school documents to be translated if necessary.

-All classrooms are reviewed regularly to ensure that they are as inclusive as possible to all children – this might include things like easily accessible equipment to support learning, and useful information available on displays for children to access.
+All classrooms are reviewed regularly to ensure that they are as inclusive as possible to all children – this might include things like easily accessible equipment to support learning, and useful information available on displays/working walls for children to access.

 - Who can I contact for further information?

-If you wish to make a complaint the school has a complaints procedure which is available from the school office.
+If you wish to make a complaint the school has a complaints procedure which is available from the school office or on our website.

 - How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?

 There is a detailed transition programme in place for children new to the school, moving to new classes or leaving the school.
 The level of support offered is dependent on each child’s needs, age and development.
-In the Foundation Stage there are visits to the child’s current setting, meetings with their current teacher and a visit to our school for a morning.
+In the Foundation Stage there are visits to the child’s current setting, meetings with their current teacher or Nursery Nurse and a visit to our school for a morning.
+If we feel it necessary, the Inclusion Manager may accompany the teacher on these visits.
 In KS1 and KS2 the children have a move up day in July where they meet their new teacher and see their new classroom.

-The Year 6 children also have a move up day and some secondary schools offer additional support for transition with children with SEN such as additional visits, summer school and activities planned to minimise any anxieties the child may have.
+The Year 6 children also have a move up day and transitional workshops.
+Some secondary schools offer additional support for transition with children with SEND such as additional visits, summer school and activities planned to minimise any anxieties the child may have.
 The Inclusion Manager will liaise with all Secondary Schools to ensure relevant information is passed on.

-The school has an amount identified within its overall budget called the notional SEN budget which is used for resources to support the progress of children with SEN. This is predominantly used to employ some teaching assistants to meet the needs of children with SEN. A smaller percentage is used to buy specialist equipment, books or stationery or to provide specialised training for staff.
+The school has an amount identified within its overall budget called the notional SEND budget which is used for resources to support the progress of children with SEND.
+This is predominantly used to employ teaching assistants to meet the needs of children with SEND.
+A smaller percentage is used to buy specialist equipment, books or stationery or to provide specialised training for staff.
 The allocation of the school budget is prioritised according to need.